 At the age of 44, I left Canada.
 I had lived in Montreal where I grew up, so to speak, fled to Vancouver where I came of age and discovered that being on my own without the support of a family at 17 is brutal.
 Housing and work were an issue.
 Knowing where to sleep and where my next meal came from was the norm for some time.

 I headed to Toronto after 11 years spent in Vancouver, where I turned my desire to work in the Film and TV industry into reality.
 During my years spent in Toronto, I made up with my father and finally saw my sisters again, full-blown women on their way to the altar to get married.

 Now I live in Italy, where ironically I feel more Canadian than I ever did in Canada.

-My life journey has flowed along 2 distinct and separate paths, fueled by two cultures.
-I lived between two worlds.
-The one belonging to my parents and the the new world which I embraced everyday.
-As a runaway teenager I felt these two worlds had collided.
-Now looking back, I know that these two seemingly different paths converged.
+My life has been shaped by 2 entirely different cultures, belonging it seemed, to different timescapes.
+The one belonging to my parents and the path presented me in the new world I lived in and embraced every day.
+As a teenager, I felt these two worlds had collided.
+Now looking back, I know that these two seemingly different worlds converged.